Once you learn how to cook oyster mushrooms, you'll realize it isn't too different from cooking other types of mushrooms.

 How to Trim and Prep Oyster Mushrooms

 Oyster mushrooms are sold in clusters of attached mushrooms.
-They can be gently pulled apart into individual mushrooms.
+They cook best when they are gently pulled apart into individual mushrooms.
 You can do this with your hands, but sometimes it's easier to use kitchen shears to simply snip the mushrooms free from the bottom stem that holds the cluster together.

-Before cooking, you can leave the individual mushrooms whole, or you can tear them into pieces, or you can slice them with a knife.
+Before cooking, you can leave the individual mushrooms whole, or you can tear them into pieces or slice them with a knife.
 In most cases, the mushrooms are left whole because they look more impressive than chopped up pieces of mushrooms.

 How to Cook Oyster Mushrooms

-Oyster mushrooms can be cooked just like any other type of mushroom.
-They can be roasted, sautéed, grilled, stir-fried or battered and deep fried.
-Because they soak up moisture easily, they are also good simmered in soup broth and stew or braised in sauce.
+Oyster mushrooms can be cooked like any other type of mushroom.
+They can be roasted, sautéed, grilled, stir-fried or simmered in broth or sauce.

-- In the oven, check the mushrooms frequently.
-It's hard to give an exact cooking time for roasted oyster mushrooms, although they usually take around 20 minutes to roast.
+Another cooking method that I love is roasting oyster mushrooms.
+Toss the mushrooms in oil and season with salt.
+Spread the mushrooms out evenly on a sheet-pan and roast at 425F.
+Check the mushrooms frequently.
+It's hard to give an exact cooking time, because the size and thickness of the mushrooms vary, although they usually take around 20 minutes to roast.
 You can leave them in the oven longer if you want a really crispy texture.

 Helpful Tip: If you clean mushrooms in water, they will absorb moisture that will release when the mushrooms are cooked.
 This creates a steaming affect that can make the texture of cooked mushrooms limp and soggy.
-If you want browned mushrooms with crispy edges, make sure not to crowd mushrooms in a saute pan or on a sheet-pan.
-Spacing out the mushrooms allows to moisture to release and then evaporate.
+The best way to fight this is by spacing out the mushrooms in a saute pan or on a sheet-pan.
+Allowing plenty of space helps quickly evaporate excess moisture.
+If you want browned mushrooms with crispy edges, make sure not to crowd the pan!

 Serving Suggestions

-Oyster mushrooms are satisfying as a vegan main course or can be served as a versatile side dish.
+Oyster mushrooms are satisfying as a vegan/vegetarian main course or can be served as a versatile side dish.
 There are many different ways to serve them!

 Pasta: Saute or roast the mushrooms, then toss with your favorite pasta or buttered egg noodles.
 You can also simmer them in bolognese or red sauce.
 They are also delicious in a cream sauce.